Get a US IP address

 So how exactly to you change your IP?
 With a Virtual Private Network.

 If this is your first time hearing about VPNs, think of them like driving a car.
-There’s a lot of tech that goes into making it, but to use it properly, you don’t have to know EVERYTHING about it.
-There are a few key things you should know, however, to make your VPN experience the best possible.
+There’s a lot of tech that goes into making it, but to use it properly, you don’t have to know everything about it.
+As long as you can start it and know where to ask for help if it breaks, you’re good to go.

 1) Server location counts

-Server load counts.
+Also, server load counts.
 The more people signed into a VPN server, the more data that’s being transferred.
 That means slower speeds.
 Not all services display this information, but some do.
-Either way, switching servers can be helpful for speeding up your connection.
-This is another reason why free server switching is important.
-Not all services do this.
+One of the best ways to avoid the problem of a VPN slowing down your speed is to avoid the free junk and get a high quality service.

 2) Popularity Should Be Considered